Group

 My research interests are in quantum information theory, mathematical physics and cryptography.
 Within these topics, I like both the mathematical aspects as well as applications such as quantum key distribution.

 Previously, I received a Master’s degree from Utrecht University in both theoretical physics and mathematics.
 My thesis was on a topic in string theory that used methods from graph theory.
+Before joining the group I was supervised by Charles Lim.

 Dr. Yingkai Ouyang